ABHA Card vs Ayushman Card: Comparison & Benefits | PolicyX

 Urban Households: The scheme covers individuals in certain occupations, including:

-Senior Citizens: Since September 11, 2024, all senior citizens aged 70 years and above are eligible for a separate health coverage of ₹5 lakh per year, irrespective of their socio-economic status.
+Senior Citizens: All senior citizens aged 70 years and above are eligible for health coverage of ₹5 lakh per year under PM-JAY, irrespective of their socio-economic status.
 This is in addition to any coverage their families may already have under AB PM-JAY.
-They can also apply for a separate Ayushman Vay Vandana Card.

 Benefits of Having an Ayushman Card